jaredsparta/provisioning-node-js-task/README.md

 # Instructions

 **Main Commands and what they do**
-- `vagrant init` - this creates a fresh `Vagrantfile` that can be changed in a text editor.
+- `vagrant init` - this creates a fresh Vagrantfile that can be changed in a text editor.
 This is written in Ruby.

-- `vagrant up` - this will start a VM with the information written in the `Vagrantfile`.
-You need to run this command in the same directory as a `Vagrantfile`
+- `vagrant up` - this will start a VM with the information written in the Vagrantfil`.
+You need to run this command in the same directory as a Vagrantfile

 - `vagrant halt` - this will stop a VM from running

 - `vagrant destroy` - this will remove the VM from the list of VM's in Oracle
-> This won't remove the `Vagrantfile` so you can just `vagrant up` to create a new VM with the provisioned file
+> This won't remove the Vagrantfile so you can just `vagrant up` to create a new VM with the provisioned file

 - `vagrant reload` - this is the combination of typing `vagrant halt` and then `vagrant up`.
-> Use this if you make a change to the `Vagrantfile` while the VM is running and you want to use those changes
+> Use this if you make a change to the Vagrantfile while the VM is running and you want to use those changes

 - `vagrant ssh` - this will connect to your VM and allow you to use it from your terminal on your primary OS